Boris Johnson refuses to apologise for Jo Cox comments

 Furious response

-Mr Johnson provoked a furious response by telling MPs they should honour the memory of murdered parliamentarian Jo Cox by delivering Brexit.
+Mr Johnson provoked a furious response on Wednesday by telling MPs they should honour the memory of murdered parliamentarian Jo Cox by delivering Brexit.

-There was uproar in the Commons as the prime minister repeatedly berated MPs, rejected calls to temper his language and said the best way to honour Ms Cox – an ardent Remainer – was to “get Brexit done”.
+There was uproar in the Commons as the prime minister repeatedly berated MPs and rejected calls to temper his language.

 Downing Street declined to say sorry for his words in the Commons on Wednesday night.

-Mr Johnson addressed Tory MPs at the 1922 Committee on Thursday but refused to answer journalists’ questions on whether he would apologise for his language choices as he left the meeting.
+Mr Johnson addressed Tory MPs at the 1922 Committee on Thursday, where he said he would continue to use the phrase “surrender Bill” to describe legislation to block a no-deal Brexit.

 However a senior Conservative said the prime minister had “clarified” his words when he spoke to the backbenchers.